How do I update my model? On the resilience of Predictive Process Monitoring models to change: Background

 \subsection{Random Forest}

-Random Forest~\cite{DBLP:conf/icdar/Ho95} is an ensemble learning method used for classification and regression.
-The goal is to create a model composed of a multitude of Decision Trees~\cite{DBLP:journals/ml/Quinlan86}.
-In a Decision Tree each tree interior node corresponds to one of the input variables and each leaf node to a possible classification or decision.
+Random Forest~\citep{DBLP:conf/icdar/Ho95} is an ensemble learning method used for classification and regression.
+The goal is to create a model composed of a multitude of Decision Trees~\citep{DBLP:journals/ml/Quinlan86}.
+In a Decision Tree, each tree interior node corresponds to one of the input variables and each leaf node to a possible classification or decision.
 Each different path from the root to the leaf represents a different configuration of input variables.
 A tree can be ``learned'' by bootstrapping the source set into subsets based on an attribute value test.
 This process is repeated on each derived subset in a recursive manner called recursive partitioning.
 The result is a tree in which each selected variable will contribute to the labelling of the relative example.
 When an example needs to be labelled, it is run through all the Decision Trees.
 The output of each Decision Tree is counted.
 The most occurring label will be the output of the model.

-In this work we use non-incremental and incremental versions of Random Forest.
+In this work, we use non-incremental and incremental versions of Random Forest.
 In a nutshell, the non-incremental version builds a predictive model once and for all using a specific set of training data in a single training phase.
-Instead, in addition to the step of building a predictive model during the training phase, the incremental learning versions are able to update such model whenever needed through an update function.
+Instead, in addition to the step of building a predictive model during the training phase, the incremental learning versions are able to update such a model whenever needed through an update function.
+The specific implementation used in this work incrementally updates the starting model by adding new decision trees as soon as new data is available.

-As already mentioned in the Introduction, Random Forest was chosen as it is known to be one of the best performing techniques on the outcome prediction problem in \ppm.
+As already mentioned in the Introduction, Random Forest was chosen as it was experimentally proven to be one of the best performing techniques on the outcome prediction problem in \ppm.
 The interested reader is referred to~\citet{DBLP:journals/tkdd/TeinemaaDRM19} for a rigorous review.